tabnetwork/pyenv/windows/2.64.11/README.md

 **Important tips**

-It is recommended to use the install.ps1 script to install python
+<mark>It is recommended to use the install.ps1 script to install python<mark>

 [pyenv][1] is a great tool.
 We have ported it to Windows.
 We need your thoughts to improve this library and your feedback helps to grow the project.